socialsensor/multimedia-geotagging/README.md

 ## Installation requirements
 * The [REST service](https://github.com/Institute-Web-Science-and-Technologies/reveal_restlet) have to be installed, following the provided [instructions](https://github.com/Institute-Web-Science-and-Technologies/reveal_restlet/blob/master/Container_setup_guide).
 * The module needs at least 6gb of RAM to load all the required data.
 Edit `storm.yaml` file where storm configurations are contained and add/modify *worker.childopts* to ` worker.childopts: "-Xmx6g -Djava.net.preferIPv4Stack=true"`
-* The [utility folder](https://www.dropbox.com/sh/6v7fz50saldiq9g/AABfyc9Zxe1kE4k3Sf-xNJyDa?dl=0) ([zip](https://www.dropbox.com/s/8lfktlt0cjse5n3/multi-geo-utils.zip?dl=0)) have to be downloaded and moved into the [resources directory of the REST service](https://github.com/Institute-Web-Science-and-Technologies/reveal_restlet/tree/master/resources) woth name `` in order to be available at runtime.
+* The [utility folder](https://www.dropbox.com/sh/6v7fz50saldiq9g/AABfyc9Zxe1kE4k3Sf-xNJyDa?dl=0) ([zip](https://www.dropbox.com/s/8lfktlt0cjse5n3/multi-geo-utils.zip?dl=0)) have to be downloaded and moved into the [resources directory of the REST service](https://github.com/Institute-Web-Science-and-Technologies/reveal_restlet/tree/master/resources) in order to be available at runtime.

 ## Topology deployment
 * Direct deployment of the topology